OSU-CAR-MSL/Intelligent-Control-For-Multi-E-Axle-Based-Powertrain-/README.md

 <p align="center"><img width="781" height="599" alt="image" src="https://github.com/user-attachments/assets/1c691ef4-87b3-4312-b687-6f033935eb34" />

 # Folders Description
-1) **E-axle Synchornization Under Uneven Torque Split** Contains a presentation on control strategies to ensure synchronized operation of e-axles under uneven or optimal torque split.
+1) **Hardware Development** Includes videos and Simulink models of the control schemes implemented on hardware.
+2) **Intelligent Control for Electric Trucks** Contains a presentation on intelligent control developed for the heavy duty electric trucks.
 (Work in progress.)
-2) **Hardware Development** Includes videos and Simulink models of the control schemes implemented on hardware.
 3) **MTPA Control** Provides scripts to compute the Maximum Torque Per Ampere (MTPA) trajectory for the entire speed and torque range of PMSM.
 The generated lookup tables are used for integrating MTPA into PMSM control.
 4) **Physics Constraint NN Based Torque Observer** Contains Python code and the dataset used to develop the torque observer based on physics-constrained neural networks.
 5) **Physics Informed NN Based Parameter Estimation** Includes presentation related to the development of parameter estimation using Physics-Informed Neural Networks (PINNs).
 This work has not yet been reported in the PMSM control literature.